Universality classes for purification in nonunitary quantum processes: Computation of scaling functions

-The small $x$ expansion obtained in the previous section becomes quickly rather cumbersome because one has to determine a polynomial of increasingly high degree in three variables $N,k,n$.
-However, for the particular case of the Von Neumann entropy in the BR case, we can use a different analytical approach.
-Indeed, expanding near $N=1$:
+The small $x$ expansion obtained in the previous section becomes rather cumbersome quickly because one has to determine a polynomial of increasingly high degree in three variables $N,k,n$.
+However, we can use a different analytical approach for the Von Neumann entropy in the Born rule case.
+For a convenient normalization, let $\tilde{\rho} = {\check{\rho}}/{\overline{\tr\check\rho}}$ and expand near ${N=1}$: